kdabug/gatsby-portfolio/README.md

 Clone and `npm install`.
 And feel groovy.
 Always feel groovy.

 ## STATUS
-Consistently, periodically, sporadically updating in
+Consistently, periodically, sporadically updating in time with the beat of the music (cue song and dance reprisal).